FHedin/langevin_LJ/README.md

 ----------------------------------------------
 ## LICENSING (all files excepted subdirectory dSFMT)
 ----------------------------------------------
-Copyright (c) 2011-2016, Florent Hédin, Markus Meuwly, and the University of Basel.
-All rights reserved.
+Copyright (c) 2016-2017, Florent Hédin, Tony Lelièvre, and École des Ponts - ParisTech All rights reserved.

 The 3-clause BSD license is applied to this software.

 See LICENSE.txt

 ----------------------------------------------
 ## NOTE CONCERNING dSFMT